Blokz101/Obsidian-Vault/Le Chatelier's Principle.md

 		- Add product
 			- The **reaction shifts left** to use up some of the extra **product** to restore [[Equilibrium]].
 				- ![[IMG_F9C8808E9FBB-1.jpeg|400]]
+	- > [!Warning]
+	  > In general, to apply stress to the reaction, the part of the reaction that we are affecting has to be accounted for in the [[Equilibrium|Equilibrium Constant Expression]].
+	  >
+	  > This means that affecting the amounts of liquid or solids in a reaction will have a negligible effect.
+	- We can use this principle to force a reaction to do what we want it to.
+		- For example, given
 - ## Reference